Household Budget Survey (HBS)

 Data years 2006-2015:

 The outdated framework is basically due to empty dwellings, compared to those intended

 to other purposes and unlocatable ones.

-The non-response rate (A4) represents 35.8% of surveyable dwellings (considering only selected dwellings in first collaboration), its percentage being higher in the capitals than in the rest of the municipalities.
+The non-response rate is A4= 39.6% of surveyable dwellings (considering only selected dwellings in first collaboration), its percentage being higher in the capitals than in the rest of the municipalities.

-Of the three components of non-response, absences are those with the greatest weight, followed by refusals, with a similar weight, and being practically negligible compared to both dwellings unable to respond.
+Of the three components of non-response, refusals are those with the greatest weight, followed by absences, and being practically negligible compared to both dwellings unable to respond.